EricThomson/tiffit/readme.md

 ## Notes / caveats
-- If there is other information you would like read out from the info command, please let me know, bearing in mind I am trying to keep this interface fairly universal and simple.
+- If there is other information you would like to see read out from the `info` command, please open an issue (bearing in mind that tiffit is meant to be a lightweight interface).
 - For a summary of tiff (`thousands of incompatible file formats`) specs, see [this excellent overview](https://www.fileformat.info/format/tiff/egff.htm).
 It is a bit dated, but is still the most readable and detailed reference I've found.
 - If you need a package with more complexity, see:
     - [opencv](https://docs.opencv.org/4.x/d6/d00/tutorial_py_root.html)